kislay536/kislay536.github.io/_projects/Metro-MPI++.md

       </div>
   </div>
   <div class="caption">
       This is the hashed and weighted version of the raw Hierarchy Graph.
-The nodes with same colour represents that they have the same hash  and weight.
   </div>

 * **Partition Selection (BFS)**: With the graph built and weighted, a Breadth-First Search (BFS) is used to traverse the hierarchy level by level.
 At each level, the algorithm groups instances by their structural hash.